-Note: This piece looks at Nicolas Winding Refn’s iconic film Drive as it approaches its fifth anniversary.
-To aid in my quest, I interviewed soundtrack artists College, Electric Youth, Johnny Jewel (Chromatics/Desire), and Cliff Martinez, among others.
+Note: This piece looks at Nicolas Winding Refn’s iconic film Drive as it approaches its fifth anniversary on Sept.
+16, 2016.
+To aid in my quest, I interviewed Drive soundtrack artists College, Electric Youth, Johnny Jewel (Chromatics/Desire), and Cliff Martinez, among others.
 I hope you enjoy reading it as much as I’ve enjoyed working on it this year. — Aaron

-Drive — the paradoxically subdued and boisterous neon-noir from iconoclastic director Nicolas Winding Refn — turns five years old on Sept.
+Drive — the neon-noir from iconoclastic director Nicolas Winding Refn — turns five years old on Sept.
 16. Let that anniversary sink in for a bit.

 Austin Garrick, one-half of Electric Youth and one-third of the trio who created Drive’s romantic centerpiece “A Real Hero,” says he’s heard that everyone from cool, new artists to folks like the Backstreet Boys have yielded to Drive’s musical influence.

 “I think its influence has been such that it’s contributed, however big or small, to what is now the new normal,” he told Vehlinggo recently.